FlorisHendriks/HTTP_provisioning/README.md

 ## Troubleshooting
 If some things do not go as planned you can check the logs files.
 * On the Windows client it is stored at "C:\Windows\Temp\eduVpnDeployment.log".
-* on the macOS client it is stored at "\Library\Logs\Microsoft\eduVpnDeployment.log"
+* On the macOS client it is stored at "\Library\Logs\Micros oft\eduVpnDeployment.log"
+* Revocation logs can be found at "/etc/eduVpnProvisioning/revokeVpnConfigs"

 # Future Work
 * Lots and lots of testing, finding edge cases and debug potential issues.